-Day 7 assessment
+Day 7 / Day 28 assessment

-Day 7 assessment refers to information reported by the caregiver after Day 0 and recorded in Day 7 form.
+Day 7 / Day 28 assessment refers to information reported by the caregiver after Day 0 and recorded in Day 7 / Day 28 forms.
 Data collected as part of unscheduled visits are also integrated in these forms.

-If multiple successful follow-up assessments for the same child are recorded within the Day7 database, the most recent follow-up assessment will be used.
-To limit potential recall bias, assessments conducted far beyond the expected follow-up time will be dropped, i.e. 30 days from Day 0.
+If multiple successful follow-up assessments for the same child are recorded within Day7 or Day28 databases, the most recent follow-up assessment within each database will be used.
+To limit potential recall bias, assessments conducted far beyond the expected follow-up time will be dropped.
+This will be 30 and 60 days from Day 0 for Day 7 and Day 28 respectively.